Presentations, papers and recordings will be made available exclusively to members shortly.

 Chair – Ben Stansfield, Partner Gowling WLG & UKELA Trustee

-- Karen Mignone, American Bar Association, Chair of Section of Energy, Environment & Resources
+- Karen Mignone, American Bar Association, Chair of Section of Energy, Environment & Resources: State of the Union - USA

-- Professor Kars de Graaf, Professor of Public Law & Sustainability, University of Groningen: EU Green Deal & Implementation of European Law in the Netherlands
+- Professor Kars de Graaf, Professor of Public Law & Sustainability, University of Groningen: State of the Union - EU & the Netherlands

 2.30pm Plenary 5: Environmental Regulation and Net Zero